Your favorite recipes made healthier

 1 large tomato, chopped

 ½ green bell pepper, seeded, chopped

 1 dried bay leaf

 Salt and pepper to taste

 1 (8-ounce) can tomato sauce

-1. In a large saucepan, heat the oil over medium heat.
-Stir in the onion, cover, and cook about 12 minutes, until the onion is translucent, stirring once or twice.
+1. Heat the oil in a large skillet over medium heat.
+Add the onion, cover and cook about 12 minutes, until it is translucent, stirring once or twice.

-2. Mix in all the other ingredients, except the beans and increase the heat to medium.
-When the chili begins to bubble, reduce the heat and cook gently for 20 minutes, breaking up the meat lumps, and stirring occasionally.
-Add the beans and cook 3 minutes to heat through.
-If too dry add ¼ - ½ cup water and adjust the seasoning.
+2. Mix in all the other ingredients, cover, and increase the heat to medium.
+When the sauce begins to bubble, reduce the heat, and cook slowly 20 – 25 minutes, stirring occasionally.

 Keep the doctor away – deliciously!